What’s In A Water Pump And Timing Belt Replacement Kit?

 The timing belt may also drive the water pump.
 More than half of all engines that have timing belts (some use timing chains, which are not the same) also use the belt to drive the water pump.
 This is mostly due to the location of the belt to the pump.
 Because of this, anytime you replace one, you should replace the other.
 There are certainly a few exceptions, such as a recently replaced belt or pump and you did not replace the other, but in most cases, you should replace them all at the same time.
 The belt tensioner and related pulleys should be replaced as well.

-What’s In a Timing Belt Kit?
+What’s In A Water Pump And Timing Belt Replacement Kit?

 The timing belt itself is a reinforced rubber belt, where Kevlar or fiberglass fibers are used to give the belt strength and resist stretching.
 Most timing belts are cogged, meaning they have teeth on the inside of the belt that ride in matching teeth on the drive and driven pulleys.
 The cogs maintain positive connection to the pulleys so that the belt cannot slip.
 High-performance belts may be made from Highly Saturated Nitrile, or “HSN”, these are more resistant to heat.
 All belts are susceptible to damage from leaky oil, water, and antifreeze, so if your pump is leaking, then you need to replace the entire system as soon as possible to avoid a failure.